 A. A copy of the Hazmat Survey for the spaces to be renovated in this project is included as an attachment to this Section.
-The information provided is for the Bidders use for coordination purposes and is entitled FM00439750-Hazmat Survey - Bldg 138 (Weight Room Modifications), prepared by USC Hazmat Department and dated March 13, 2014.
+The information provided is for the Bidders use for coordination purposes and is entitled FM00419217-Hazmat Survey - Bldg 138 (Bike Shop), prepared by USC Hazmat Department and dated March 13, 2014.
 USC Hazmat Department will remove and dispose from the site all Hazmat material that will be encountered during the demolition/renovation of the spaces in this project.
-The Contractor shall coordinate/schedule this work with the USC Hazmat Department.
+The Contractor shall appear to the state of the space of th coordinate/schedule this work with the USC Hazmat Department.